Healthy Homes Assessment Raupunga

 Home Assessments Raupunga for Rental Properties

-There are a myriad of concerns to be able to examine in the home evaluation to determine if your rental property is in compliance with the minimal requirements of the Healthy Homes Standards.
+There are a myriad of concerns to look over when conducting a home inspection to determine whether your rental property meets the minimal requirements of the Healthy Homes Standard.
 There are a few examples:

 • Is the heater equipped with enough capacity?